vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

 #### Point Data & Cell Data

-At this point, it should be noted that a complete description of surface or centerline geometry & toplogy is given by the Point & Cell descriptors; this is similar to the information which might be encoded in a common STL or PLY file.
+At this point, it should be noted that a complete description of surface or centerline geometry & topology is given by the Point & Cell descriptors; this is similar to the information which might be encoded in a common STL or PLY file.
 Though undoubtedly useful, the VTK data model allows far more flexibility and customization than these simple descriptors.
 This flexibility is employed through the use of dataset attributes (ie. Point Data & Cell Data).

 Throughout the previous tutorials, we have generated scalar and vector field maps which have been applied to both centerlines and surfaces.
 These may have come in the form of measuring the surface distance to centerlines in the [Mesh Generation](http://www.vmtk.org/tutorials/MeshGeneration.html) tutorial, or generating centerline Group or Tract Ids in the [Branch Splitting](http://www.vmtk.org/tutorials/BranchSplitting.html) tutorial.
 The algorithms that VMTK employs to do these operations stores the resulting attribute data in Point Data / Cell Data arrays associated with the underlying VTK object which is being processed.
-It is important to note that though both Point Data & Cell Data both act to describe some data attribute of the underlying VTK object, they are not necessarily interchangable (or easily interchangable, that is).
+It is important to note that though both Point Data & Cell Data both act to describe some data attribute of the underlying VTK object, they are not necessarily interchangeable (or easily interchangeable, that is).

 Point Data refers to a dataset attribute which is specified for every Point in the VTK object.
 Cell Data refers to a dataset attribute which is specified at every cell in the VTK object.
 We will illustrate the difference in the following example:

 If we are given a centerline which has been split into branches (refer to the [Branch Splitting](http://www.vmtk.org/tutorials/BranchSplitting.html) tutorial), the Centerline Id, Tract Id, & Group Id of each centerline segment is stored as Cell Data key/value pairs.
 If we then go on to calculate the centerline geometry (refer to the [Geometric Analysis](http://www.vmtk.org/tutorials/GeometricAnalysis.html) tutorial), the tortuosity values will be stored as Point Data.

-Basically, if a datset attribute varies for every vertex defining geometry, it is Point Data.
-If the dataset attribute varies along the object's toplogy, it is Cell Data.
+Basically, if a dataset attribute varies for every vertex defining geometry, it is Point Data.
+If the dataset attribute varies along the object's topology, it is Cell Data.

 ---